tikv/community/GOVERNANCE.md

 While maintainership indicates a valued member of the community who has demonstrated a healthy respect for the project’s aims and objectives, their work must still be reviewed by the community before being accepted into an official release.

-A Maintainer is not allowed to merge their change without approval from another person.
-However, they are allowed to sidestep this rule under justifiable circumstances that was approved through other means than the standard process.
+A Maintainer is not allowed to merge their changes without approval from another reviewer.
+However, they are allowed to sidestep this rule under exceptional circumstances if the changes are approved through other means than the standard process.

 #### How to become a Maintainer